kshitijsankesara/Describing-and-Forecasting-Flight-Delays/README.md

 **TIME-SERIES MODEL:** We also build a Time Series Forecasting model to show seasonalities, monthly and yearly delays, and predict future delays.

 **REGRESSION:** We used Regression analysis to discover good predictors of flight delays.
 We understood the relationship between quantitative variables by conducting Correlation Analysis.
 We perform *Feature Engineering* on our data after knowing the significant factors of delays.
-We used Logistic Regression, Simple Linear Regression, and Multiple Linear Regression using different subsets of our data to understand the predictors of flight delays.
+We used Logistic Regression, Simple Linear Regression, and Multiple Linear Regression using different subsets of our data to understand the predictors of flight delays..

 **Logistic Regression:** To understand how the data would affect the probability of getting delayed through the coefficients, and if the explanatory variables are good predictors for the *Classification* task.
 After analyzing our model and updating it, we achieved an *R-value of 0.997*.